Wurtulla - Birtinya

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 21 active transport stops operating within Wurtulla-Birtinya.
-These stops serve a mix of buses, with four individual routes collectively providing 963 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 335 meters from the nearest stop.
+Transport analysis indicates 21 active transport stops operating within Wurtulla-Birtinya, serving a mix of bus routes.
+These stops are serviced by 4 individual routes, collectively providing 963 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 335 meters from the nearest transport stop.

 Service frequency averages 137 trips per day across all routes, equating to approximately 45 weekly trips per individual stop.